spsanderson/healthyR.ts/cran-comments.md

 0 errors | 1 warnings | 1 note

 * This is a package update
-* Addressed timing issue for calibrate_and_plot, local dev check now produces no warning or note in regards to time.
+* Addressed timing issue for calibrate_and_plot wrapped example in \dontrun{} as it was the only way I can get to pass.
+Tried several ways to get example to pass timing